iKarych/advent_calendar/Mission_10.md

 ## Step 2

-A variable is like a container, it can store a value that we can later change or use it in a program elsewhere. micro:bit uses red blocks ``||variables:variable||``, to create a new variable, just pick ``||variables:Variables||`` in your toolbox, and click "Make a variable...", then you just choose a name and that's it, you've created a variable.
+A variable is like a container, it can store a value that we can later change or use in a program elsewhere. micro:bit uses red blocks ``||variables:variable||``, to create a new variable, just pick ``||variables:Variables||`` in your toolbox, and click "Make a variable...", then you just choose a name and that's it, you've created a variable.

 ## Step 3